ros2/buildfarm_perf_tests/README.md

 In this test we are measurement:
  - Average latency
  - CPU usage (provided by Apex.AI tool)
- - Sent/Received packets per second
+ - Sent/Received messages per second
- - Total lost packets
+ - Total lost messages
  - Max resident set size

 We are generating two plots per measurement